Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: Simplified Models

-\end{widetext} where we neglected all Yukawa couplings, except the top one.
-These matching condition give an example of the different terms that might appear in such a computation.
+where we neglected all Yukawa couplings, except the top one~\footnote{In our analysis, we include only the finite terms of Eqs. \eqref{eq:Ceumatching} and \eqref{eq:CHematching}.
+The logarithms will be fully taken into account by the RGE.
+In other words, we choose the matching scale to be exactly the mass of the leptoquark, and evolve the couplings from that scale.}.
+These matching conditions give an example of the different terms that might appear in such a computation.
 In the first term in both equations we see a purely finite contribution depending on the gauge couplings only, which is coming from a correction to the SM gauge boson propagators.
 The second terms contain both logs and finite terms obtained by closing the quark loop and coupling to the Higgs current through a $B$ field.
 The logarithms are exactly the ones from the RGE, while the finite terms can only be obtained doing the full computation.
-Simliarly, the $y_t$-dependent terms in the equation of $[\cC_{He}]_{11}$ refer to diagrams as in Fig.~\ref{fig:FeynDiagramseett} (c), and the logarithms match exactly the one in Eq.~(\ref{eq:HemZ}), once the tree-level matching conditions are substituted (Eqs.~(\ref{eq:eqTM}) and (\ref{eq:euTM})).
-The impact of loop effects in these observables is further evident from the fact that the yellow and green regions change significantly once the finite one-loop matching terms are included (cf. Fig.~\ref{fig:TMLMS1} (right)), which we computed for all relevant coefficients with the help of {\tt SOLD}~\cite{Guedes:2024vuf} (see also Fig.~\ref{fig:OperatorOneLoopMatching} for the full collection of operators).
+Similarly, the $y_t$-dependent terms in the equation of $[\cC_{He}]_{11}$ refer to diagrams as in Fig.~\ref{fig:FeynDiagramseett} (c), and the logarithms match exactly the one in Eq.~(\ref{eq:HemZ}), once the tree-level matching conditions are substituted (Eq.~\eqref{eq:eettTM}).
+The impact of loop effects in these observables is further evident from the fact that the yellow and green regions change significantly once the finite one-loop matching terms are included (cf. Fig.~\ref{fig:TMLMS1} (right)), which we computed for all relevant coefficients with the help of {\tt SOLD}~\cite{Guedes:2023azv,Guedes:2024vuf} (see also Fig.~\ref{fig:OperatorOneLoopMatching} for the full collection of operators).
 Another sizable impact is seen in the case of the EWPO projections, for which the inclusion of the finite terms slightly relaxes the bound, in line with the findings in Ref.~\cite{Gargalionis:2024jaw}.
 All operators that enter thorugh loop-matching conditions in addition to the tree-level matching conditions of the $eett$ operators in the considered processes can be found in Fig.~\ref{fig:OperatorOneLoopMatching}.
 The case of the $R_2$ leptoquark alone is qualitatively similar, and we refer to the appendix for explicit details.

 In both cases, we find that, as expected, the extraction of the Higgs trilinear is only mildly affected by the new heavy states, yielding again $\delta \kappa_3 = 0.169$, independent of the used order of matching.
 So even though we can see a change in the bounds in the couplings to the Leptoquarks, this is too small to affect the bounds on $\delta \kappa_3$.